Harvey Weinstein's accusers

 Lea Seydoux

-The French actress Lea Seydoux has written an article detailing her experience with Weinstein who she met at a fashion show.

-She wrote in The Guardian about how he had invited her to come to his hotel room for a drink.
+The French actress has written about how he invited her to come to his hotel room for a drink.

-"We were talking on the sofa when he suddenly jumped on me and tried to kiss me.
+"We were talking on the sofa when he suddenly jumped on me and tried to kiss me," she wrote in The Guardian.
 "I had to defend myself.
-He's big and fat, so I had to be forceful to resist him.
-I left his room, thoroughly disgusted.
+He's big and fat, so I had to be forceful to resist him."

-"I wasn't afraid of him, though.
-Because I knew what kind of man he was all along."

 Angelina Jolie

-Jolie says she was propositioned by Weinstein in a hotel room during the release of Playing by Heart in 1998.
+Jolie says she was propositioned by Weinstein in a hotel room in 1998.

-Jolie says in an email to the New York Times: "I had a bad experience with Harvey Weinstein in my youth, and as a result, chose never to work with him again and warn others when they did.
+"I had a bad experience with Harvey Weinstein in my youth, and as a result, chose never to work with him again and warn others when they did," she said.

 Heather Graham